Alison Strutt

 Under the Equality Act 2010 service providers have a duty to make reasonable adjustments to ensure that individuals with disabilities can access their service.
 You can read more about reasonable adjustments to help you to access services on the CAB website.

-The centre I work from for my face-to-face sessions is on one ground floor level and is wheelchair accessible throughout.
+The centre I work from for my face-to-face sessions is wheelchair accessible throughout.

 Online platforms